-"No, it isn't that—" Honestly, that had not crossed Tatsumi's mind, and he wondered if Tsuzuki really thought he was so callous as that.
+"No, it isn't that—" Honestly, that had not crossed Tatsumi's mind, and he wondered if Tsuzuki really thought he was so callous as that made him sound.
 He adjusted his glasses.
-"It's just that I'm not used to seeing you at this time of night, let alone soaking wet.
+"It's just that I'm not used to seeing you at the office at this time of night, let alone soaking wet.
 Did something come up in your investigation?"
-Concern pricked him suddenly and he said in a lower voice, "Is Kurosaki alright?"
+Concern pricked him suddenly and he said in a lower voice, "Is Kurosaki all—"

 "He's fine.
 At least, he says he is.
 I dropped him off at his apartment so he could get some rest."
 Tsuzuki turned back to the top of the desk, where Tatsumi now noticed he was playing with two torn pieces of paper, smoothing out the wrinkles in a distracted manner.
 He said to those pieces of paper, "The investigation is over, Tatsumi.
-We got our man—that is, the boy whose soul was stolen from our system.
-He'll probably be processed in the morning.
+We got our man—the boy whose soul was stolen from our system.
+He'll probably be re-processed in the morning.
 Hopefully for good this time."

 A bitter smile, almost a wince.
 "He got away again."

 Tatsumi didn't know what to say to that.
 Somehow every response he could think of sounded trite and flat.
 Hadn't it only been a day since Tsuzuki confirmed he had seen Muraki alive and in the flesh again?
 Feeling like he was missing a lot, Tatsumi fumbled for the right questions to ask.

-He wasn't ready for Tsuzuki confession: "I let him get away."
+Then Tsuzuki confessed, "I let him get away."

 Tatsumi stared at him.
 He must have heard that wrong, or else Tsuzuki was being vague out of guilt again.
 Tatsumi asked the most ambiguous question he could think of.
 "Why?"

 That was not something Tatsumi wanted to think about.
 He was too stunned by what Tsuzuki had said to even acknowledge it.
-"Why are you telling me this?"
+He said instead, "Why are you tell me this?"
 Why did Tatsumi have to bear his burdens time and time again?